package os

 Unsetenv unsets a single environment variable.

 UserCacheDir returns the default root directory to use for user-specific cached data.
 Users should create their own application-specific subdirectory within this one and use that.
 On Unix systems, it returns $XDG_CACHE_HOME as specified by https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html if non-empty, else $HOME/.cache.
 On Darwin, it returns $HOME/Library/Caches.
 On Windows, it returns %LocalAppData%.
 On Plan 9, it returns $home/lib/cache.
-If the location cannot be determined (for example, $HOME is not defined), then it will return an error.
+If the location cannot be determined (for example, $HOME is not defined) or the path in $XDG_CACHE_HOME is relative, then it will return an error.

 UserConfigDir returns the default root directory to use for user-specific configuration data.
 Users should create their own application-specific subdirectory within this one and use that.
 On Unix systems, it returns $XDG_CONFIG_HOME as specified by https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html if non-empty, else $HOME/.config.
 On Darwin, it returns $HOME/Library/Application Support.
 On Windows, it returns %AppData%.
 On Plan 9, it returns $home/lib.
-If the location cannot be determined (for example, $HOME is not defined), then it will return an error.
+If the location cannot be determined (for example, $HOME is not defined) or the path in $XDG_CONFIG_HOME is relative, then it will return an error.

 UserHomeDir returns the current user's home directory.
 On Unix, including macOS, it returns the $HOME environment variable.
 On Windows, it returns %USERPROFILE%.
 On Plan 9, it returns the $home environment variable.
 If the expected variable is not set in the environment, UserHomeDir returns either a platform-specific default value or a non-nil error.